GrantCuster/hwriting/content/posts/2022-09-01-brush-as-interaction.md

 I'm interested in users having the ability to personalize websites.
 I've mainly thought about it as a case for UI that lets you choose different options, probably powered by CSS (see components.ai's [CSS.GUI](https://components.ai/css-gui)).

-My [CSS Paint](https://css-paint.constraint.systems) projecct lets you use a brush.
+My [CSS Paint](https://css-paint.constraint.systems) project lets you use a brush.
 It's interesting to use a brush.
 Should we let people style their website using a brush to paint styles on to divs?

 What out there is like a brush?
 There is the browser dev tools' element picker.
 The element picker is almost like a 2-step brush where you first select the element and then you edit it by way of CSS.
 With a brush you set the CSS then you target the elements.